The Ultimate Guide To Flame Retardants In Car Seats

 Infant Car Seats

 Britax’s newest infant seats come with Clicktight technology in the base for an easy seat belt installation!
 The Britax Willow is currently only available as part of a travel system, while the Willow S is available separately and has an anti-rebound bar on the base.
+The Willow SC and the Cypress have the same base as the Willow S, but they also have one-hand adjustable carry handes.
+The Cypress also has a 3-piece insert instead of the 2-piece insert that the other seats com with.

 Read the Britax Willow S full review here.

-Chicco KeyFit 30 and Chicco KeyFit 35
+Chicco: KeyFit 30 and KeyFit 35

 Both seats have bases with easy-to-use lower anchors for a tight installation.
-The KeyFit 35 has an anti-rebound bar on the base, is slightly narrower, and it has a no-rethread harness.
+The KeyFit 35 also has an anti-rebound bar on the base, is slightly narrower, and it has a no-rethread harness.

-Maxi Cosi Mico Luxe+
+Maxi Cosi: Peri, Mico Luxe, and Mico Luxe+

-This seat has a load leg, which is an added safety feature.
+The Maxi Cosi Mico Luxe+ has a load leg, which is an added safety feature.
 It also features self-ratcheting lower anchors on the base for easy installation.
+The Mico Luxe's base also has the self-ratcheting lower anchors, but does not come with a load leg.
+The Peri is a swivel seat and the base features a load leg and an anti-rebound bar.

-Nuna Pipa RX and Nuna Pipa Urbn
+Nuna: Pipa Aire, Pipa Aire RX, Nuna Pipa RX and Nuna Pipa Urbn

-Both of these seats have rigid lower anchors for quick installation.
-But the Pipa RX has a base and the Urbn does not.
-We have a full review of the Pipa RX here and YouTube Videos here.
+All of these seats have rigid lower anchors for quick installation.
+But Urbn does not come with a base and the anchors are attached to the infant seat.
 The Pipa Urbn is only available as part of a travel system.
 But it’s a great option for parents who do not own a car, travel a lot, or have many people who may need to drive the baby around.
+We also have a full review of the Pipa RX here and YouTube Videos here.
+The Nuna Pipa Aire RX and the Pipa RX come with the RELX base, which is slightly easier to install and has more recline options than the base that comes with the Aire.

 Convertible Car Seats

-Chicco NextFit Max and Chicco OneFit
+Chicco: Fit360, NextFit Max and OneFit

-Clek Foonf and Clek Fllo
+Clek: Foonf and Fllo

 Both of these seats have 50 lbs rear-facing limits and an anti-rebound bar.
 But the Foonf has rigid lower anchors for forward-facing and the seats have different recline mechanisms.
 We have a full review of Clek Foonf here.

-Evenflo Gold Revolve Extend
+Evenflo: Gold Revolve Slim and Gold Revolve Extend

-Nuna Revv, Nuna Rava, and Nuna Exec
+Nuna: Revv, Rava, and Exec

-Nuna Revv is a swivel seat that has 43″/40 lbs limits for both rear and forward-facing.
+The Nuna Revv is a swivel seat that has 43″/40 lbs limits for both rear and forward-facing.
 Nuna Rava and Nuna Exec both have 50 lbs rear-facing limits.
 Nuna Exec has an anti-rebound bar and a high-back booster mode.
 All 3 seats are very compact in rear-facing mode.

-Uppababy Knox
+Uppababy: Knox

 This seat can be challenging to install.
 But it does have a rear-facing tether, which is an added safety feature.
 It also has a 45 lbs rear-facing limit and it can be very compact rear-facing as well.